blazerzero/duo-help/Data-Overview-Movie.md

 # Data Overview: Movie Datasets

-If you are working on scenario 3, 4, 7, 8, 11, or 12, you will be working on movie data.
+If you are working on scenario 3 or 4, you will be working on movie data.

 For these scenarios, imagine you are the data scientist in charge of ensuring the correctness of this data so that it can be utilized in a new movie data querying interface for the masses.